Ferrero 10

 (*): The parallax distance estimate (~2.28 kpc) differs significantly from the median photometric distance (~4.85 kpc).

-Note: This object shares a moderate percentage of members with at least one entry reported in the same catalogue.
+Note: This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry.
 See table with shared members information.

 Bica et al. (2019)